Rushigithub98230/CustomContextMenu/README.md

-# CustomContextMenu2(created a custom context menu that opens on right-click and can be used on table rows, calendar blocks, and more.)
+# CustomContextMenu2(created a custom context menu that opens on right-click and can be used on table rows, calendar blocks, and more)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.